lupyuen/zig-bl602-nuttx/README.md

 // (no file):178:9
 ```

-According to the Zig Docs, this means that the Zig Compiler couldn't translate a C Macro...
+According to the Zig Docs, this means that the Zig Compiler failed to translate a C Macro...

 -   ["C Macros"](https://ziglang.org/documentation/master/#C-Macros)

-So we define LL ourselves...
+So we define `LL` ourselves...

 ```zig
 /// Import the LoRaWAN Library from C